British Library Extension

 There are three main aims to this project:

-Creating more capacity for Camden residents, visitors, schoolchildren, students, researchers, workers and businesses as well as new spaces for exhibition galleries, an events space, and additional facilities for learning and business.
+We’ll create more capacity for Camden residents, visitors, school children, students, researchers, workers and businesses, with new spaces for exhibitions and events, and additional facilities for learning and business support.

-Improving the public realm and connections to Somers Town, through opening up the site and providing new entrances to the British Library Extension at the north which will be accessible from both Midland Road and Ossulston Street, closer to Somers Town, to improve access for the local community.
+We’ll also improve public spaces and connections to Somers Town, opening up the Library to those on its doorstep with new entrances which will be accessible from both Midland Road and Ossulston Street, and new green spaces outdoors for locals to enjoy.

 This site is located at the heart of the Knowledge Quarter, one of the greatest concentrations of knowledge-based cultural and scientific businesses anywhere in the world.

-A significant part of the extension will comprise commercial space to be leased to those who want to work and collaborate with businesses and communities in the Knowledge Quarter, joining other research-based institutions near the Library such as the Francis Crick Institute and The Alan Turing Institute.
+A significant part of the extension will include space to be leased to those who want to work and collaborate with businesses and communities in the Knowledge Quarter, joining other research-based institutions near the Library, such as the Francis Crick Institute and The Alan Turing Institute.

 3. Unlocking London’s largest transport hub